 ADRA is supporting children and their families through school feeding programs in Somalia, Kenya, Ethiopia, and South Sudan.
 Relief efforts extend to livelihood activities to combat the devastating effects of the drought.

 Deadly disasters often strike without warning.

 With a strong global presence in over 100 countries, ADRA is well-placed to help in times of need.
 When people need us, we’re already there.

 Your gift to our Disaster Relief Fund helps us provide immediate disaster relief when disasters, like those listed above, strike.
 Your gift also helps to provide long-term recovery and disaster risk reduction activities in the aftermath.

-To support ADRA’s response in times of disasters, including our response in Africa and Ukraine, donate below.
+To support ADRA’s response in times of disasters, including our response in Morocco and Ukraine, donate below.